olx-nerdlabs/arduino/README.md

 arduino
 =======

-So far, some examples and snipets of code for arduino projects.
+So far, some examples and snippets of code for arduino projects.

+* 23/01/2012: Leímos un sensor de temperatura lm35